roland-kuka/mqttsubs/README.md

 SYNOPSIS:
 'mqttsubs.sh' is a pure bash script to enable control of os, motion and motioneye using the mqtt protocol.
-It uses mosquitto_pub and mosquitto_sub.
+It uses mosquitto-clients package to subscribe- and publish to '$topic/#'.
+'mqttsubs.sh' has buildin support for motion/motioneyeos camera.
+This allows for control and data/status query of remote network cameras.
+'mqttsubs.sh' can serve as a platform to develop mqtt based interfaces to under- -lying OS, though this poses a security risk and must be used with utmost care.

-For motioneyeOS special build the 'mosquitto-clients' module is required.
+For motioneyeOS special build with the 'mosquitto-clients' module is required.

 REMARKS:
 'mqttsubs.sh' should be used only on the machine running motion/motioneye and this